Privacy Policy

 Access to your personal information

-At the request of the person whose information is held, and subject to applicable privacy laws, TFL may provide access to the personal information.
 However, the type of information requested must be clearly identified and the person’s right to access personal information is not absolute.
 TFL is not required to grant access in certain circumstances, such as where:

 • Providing access would pose a serious threat to the life, safety or health of any individual, or to public health or public safety